osuperu/osu-patcher/README.md

   <img align="center" width="400" alt="osu! logo" src=".github/assets/logo.png">
 </p>

+## ⚠️ Important Note

+This Wine-compatible version *is capable of injecting into Bancho* (in order to prevent compatibility issues), unlike the non-Wine-friendly version.
+Because of this, it performs a Wine check before running to prevent misuse of the tool when using pre-built binaries.

+> **Disclaimer:** I am *not* responsible for any bans that may occur as a result of using this tool.

 # osu! patcher

 Apply several fixes to osu! make playing Relax more enjoyable.